ah-OOG-ah/CookingForClankers/README.md

 - [x] Use a sample JSON file or JavaScript object to store recipe data.
 - [ ] Write JavaScript to dynamically populate recipe cards on the homepage.
-- [ ] Implement a "Load More" button for paginated recipe listings.
+- [x] Implement a "Load More" button for paginated recipe listings.

-### 🔴 Task 7: Search Functionality
+### 🟡 Task 7: Search Functionality

 **Goal**: Enable users to search for recipes.